Teaching Statement

 - Training of Trainers course (TOT) from the Institute of Development and Learning, Elmansora University, EGYPT.

-- Teacher Training Course from Institute of Development and Learning, Suez Canal University, Ismailia, EGYPT.Moreover, I have a skills assessment as a university tutor from Australia’s leading vocational education and training assessment provider (VETASSESS).
+Moreover, I have a skills assessment as a university tutor from Australia’s leading vocational education and training assessment provider (VETASSESS).

 Furthermore, I participated in the All Unit at UNSW Canberra to help students with learning difficulties in related topics.
-I received the following feedback forms from my previous coordinator in UNSW which exhibits positive feedback about my teaching and coaching style; “After speaking to my coordinator, he particularly liked that I begin teaching by assuming students having no maths background at all and between you figured out where he was up to“.
+I received the following feedback forms from my previous coordinator in UNSW which exhibits positive feedback about my teaching and coaching style:

-Online coaching and teaching
+Online Coaching and Teaching

 Being passionate about teaching and coaching was the main motive for me to be a co-founder of a scientific online platform named Egyptscholars.
 That is an independent, non-profit organization founded on the principle of volunteerism registered in California, USA.